Determination of the pion generalized parton distributions at zero skewness: Phenomenological Framework

 \section{Phenomenological Framework}

 As mentioned in the Introduction, in the present study, we are going to determine the pion GPDs through a global analysis of all available pion electromagnetic FF data from both pion electroproduction and elastic pion scattering (see the next section).
 In this section, we present the phenomenological framework used in our analysis.
+Note that the pion electromagnetic FF is evaluated in the spacelike region, $ t<0 $, where $t$ is the Mandelstam variable representing the squared four-momentum transfer.
+This kinematic domain is where GPDs are defined and can be interpreted in terms of PDFs within the pion.
+The $ t $-dependence of GPDs encodes information about the spatial distribution of quarks inside the pion.